mayur-ralali/scheduler/README.md

 ### Algo:
 I have maintainted an array of each batch and as once all the sequece of a batch is received, It will return the current batch.

-You need to implement the Meta interface with you struct.
+You need to implement the Meta interface with your struct.

 ### Example